 8. Devil’s Tear – Dangerous thing to do on Nusa Lembongan

 Experience the powerful waves crashing into the cliffsides on Lembongan islands.
 Devil’s Tear is an impressive, somewhat dangerous, blowhole where the water can easily reach meters-high into the air.
 Please do not get too close to the edge.

 In between Nusa Ceningan and Nusa Penida are well-known diving and snorkeling spots to see Manta Rays, the Mola-Mola sunfish, and dolphins!
-A 20-minute boat ride from Nusa Lembongan gets you to the Manta Point.
+A 20-minute boat ride from Nusa Lembongan gets you to the Manta Bay.
 Get ready to dive into the water and be amazed by the size of these gentle giants.
 Respect their environment and make sure to never touch them.